ShadeLab/PAPER_Dunivin_meta_arsenic/Literature_review.md

-# Review/ notes on studies of AsRG in metagenomic datasets
+# Review of studies on AsRG in metagenomic datasets
 ### Taylor Dunivin

 __Goals:__